Kirby0Louise/SeedDK/docs/OMG.md

 OMG is an model format used by SAO HF.
 It is likely a developer (Aquria) specific model format based on the names of properties found in the file.
 The files do not seem to carry this extenion, so the name was derived from the magic found inside them.
 The M likely stands for "Model"

+OMGs are laid out in a tree based format.
+See below for more details.

 | Address | Size | Variable Name | Description
 |--|--|--|--|